Todo: The Emotional Support Menace

 This is where most characters would deliver a speech about hope.

-He does not promise things will be okay.
+He does not promise things will be okay, nope he tells Yuji to stand up.

 Mahito can literally see souls, which means he is watching Todo’s soul glow like an unskippable concert while trying to cave his head in.

-I hate this arc so much. (not really)
+I hate this arc so much.

-I am so glad Todo is in it.
+I’m just glad Todo is in it.

 If this is the palate cleanser, the full Shibuya post is the hangover.
 Go there if you want to remember how bad it really gets.